seanmorris/pib/README.md

 static|shared

-When compiled as a `shared` library, this will produce the library file `libfreetype.so`.
+When compiled as a `shared` library, this will produce the library `libfreetype.so`.

+If WITH_GD is dynamic, then loading will be deferred until after gd is loaded.

 ---